dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 Title

-The text displayed in the input box’s title bar (optional)
+The text displayed in the input box's title bar (optional)

 Default

-The default value for the user’s input (optional)
+The default value for the user's input (optional)

 246    PART 4  Communicating with Your Users

 An InputBox example

-Here’s a statement that shows how you can use the InputBox function:
+Here's a statement that shows how you can use the InputBox function:

 TheName = InputBox("What is your name?", "Greetings")

 When you execute this VBA statement, Excel displays the dialog box shown in Figure 15-5.
-Notice that this example uses only the first two arguments and doesn’t supply a default value.
+Notice that this example uses only the first two arguments and doesn't supply a default value.
 When the user enters a value and clicks OK, the

 code assigns the value to the variable TheName.